vKokoshko/Shop/README.md

 ADO.NET Entity Framework (code first from database) to work with MSSQL Server and WPF application as a client

 To run it you'll need MSSQL Server running.
-You should use ShopWCF.sql script to create DB to work with And maybe you'll need to change connection string in ServiceLibrary App.config file (don't forget to change it's name in ShopContext.cs file if needed)
+You should use ShopWCF.sql script to create DB to work with.
+And maybe you'll need to change connection string in ServiceLibrary App.config file (don't forget to change it's name in ShopContext.cs file if needed)